johnlaudun/jln/teaching/courses/432/index.md

 * **Participation** (30%).
 Half the participation grade is dependent upon your being in class and being an active part of discussions through active listening and thoughtful contributions.
 The other half of the participation grade is a function of a collection of small assignments: taking responsibility for a discussion, completion of in-class writing assignment, etc.
 * **Mid-term essay/exam** (20%).
 At the mid-term, this course asks that you write an essay synthesizing your understanding of the study of vernacular culture based on the materials we have read and the discussions we have had.
 The essay must be well--structured and sourced.
 (Bonus points are awarded for quoting a fellow participant.)
 * **Course Project** (50%).
 The course project requires independent enterprise on the part of course participants, who are free to choose from a wide variety of topics, so long as they can make a case to me both in the intial proposal and in the paper itself that it fits within the scope of the course.
 The wide possible scope is on purpose, but negotiating the parameters of the project with the instructor is *required*.
 For more, see the [course project](project-0.md) specifications page.
+Note well: half the credit for the project is for the drafting stage, which requires participants to turn in materials on time and completed.

 ### Infrastructure